-- Using a plastic or wooden mallet, gently tap on the end of the shaft until it slides out of the frame.
+- 5. Using a plastic or wooden mallet, gently tap on the end of the shaft until it slides out of the frame.
 Both bearings should come out with the shaft.
-Do not use a metal hammer, severe damage to the shaft will occur. - 6.
-Using the arbor press, remove the two (2) bearings from the shaft.
+Do not use a metal hammer; severe damage to the shaft will occur. - Using the arbor press remove the two (2) bearings from the shaft.
 Refer to Figure 4-21.
-If the inner race is well supported during this operation, no damage will be done to the hearings.
+If the inner race is well supported during this operation, no damage will be done to the bearings.

-Figure 4-21 If an arbor press is not available, a bench vise may be substituted using the following procedure.
+If an arbor press is not available, a bench vise may be substituted using the following instructions.